aksommerville/egg-202405/README.md

 - - Match webgl exactly, and add a context parameter to egg_client_render for js.
 - [x] Try EGL instead of GLX.
 We seem to not have real ES on the Wasm side. (try point sprites)
 - [x] Failing to launch with drmgx (permissions error at drmModeSetCrtc)...?
+- [ ] New bespoke render API.
+GLES2/WebGL is proving too complicated.
 - [ ] Test each entry point in Javascript.
 - [ ] Test each entry point in WebAssembly.
 - [ ] Test each entry point natively.